 Refresher courses shall be conducted as separate and distinct courses and not combined with any other training during the period of the refresher course.
 For each discipline, the refresher course shall review and discuss changes in Federal, State, and local regulations, developments in state-of-the-art procedures, and a review of key aspects of the initial training course as determined by the State.
 After completing the annual refresher course, persons shall have their accreditation extended for an additional year from the date of the refresher.

 Grace Period: Where an initial or refresher training certificate has expired, the holder shall have a grace period of one year from the date of expiration of said training certificate in which to take another refresher training course in the same discipline in lieu of re-taking the applicable initial course of training.
-Such a grace period shall only be extended once in the five-year interval commencing on the date of expiration of a training certificate.
 This grace period does not apply to licenses or applications submitted to the Department.

-Any person who had successfully completed Asbestos Associated Project Worker training previously required by 454 CMR 28.00 prior to the effective date of these regulations shall not be required to take another initial training course to fulfill his or her initial training requirements for participation in Operations and Maintenance Projects.
-Persons desiring to participate in Operations and Maintenance Projects shall have received the initial training specified at 454 CMR 28.05(8) and, where more than 5 years have elapsed since the date of the previous training, the refresher training specified by 454 CMR 28.05(8)(d) shall be required.
+Any person who has successfully completed Asbestos Associated Project Worker training previously required by 454 CMR 28.00, prior to the effective date of these regulations, shall not be required to take another initial training course to fulfill his or her initial training requirements for participation in Operations and Maintenance Projects.
+Persons desiring to participate in Operations and Maintenance Projects shall have received the initial training specified at 454 CMR 28.05(8) and, where more than 5 years have elapsed since the date of the previous training, the refresher training specified by 454 CMR 28.05(8)(e) shall be required.
 The refresher training requirements of the OSHA Asbestos Standard 29 CFR Part 1926.1101 shall also apply to the training of Asbestos Operations and Maintenance Workers.

 Certified Training Providers shall maintain records for fifteen years for the following documentation:

-Copies of all written materials required to be submitted with the application for certification and course approval by 454 CMR 28.05.
+Copies of all written materials required to be submitted with the application for certification and course approval by 454 CMR 28.05;

-Copies of all pre-course notifications required to be filed by 454 CMR 28.05 with applicable course agendas.
+Copies of all pre-course notifications required to be filed by 454 CMR 28.05 with applicable course agendas;

-Copies of all post-course notifications required by 454 CMR 28.05 including the name, address, telephone number, Social Security Identification Number and final examination score of each person who completed each course.
+Copies of all post-course notifications required by 454 CMR 28.05 including the name, address, telephone number, Social Security Identification Number and final examination score of each person who completed each course;

-A copy of the certificate of completion of each student passing the course.
+A copy of the certificate of completion of each student passing the course; and